-Now one of the key features of Salesforce account teams, allows organizations to collaborate on customer accounts and manage them more effectively.
+Now, one of the key features of Salesforce account teams allows organizations to collaborate on customer accounts and manage them more effectively.
 In this blog, we’ve tried to cover all about account teams and why one should adopt using this feature.

 The account team is one of the key components of the Account Management function within CRM.
-The account team allows users to have access to accounts and to be able to work together on a client/ prospect engagement.
+The account team allows users to have access to accounts and to be able to work together on a client/ prospective engagement.

 Reporting, process automation, and record-level access sharing are all made possible by account teams in Salesforce.
 Moreover, Team Roles makes it easier to determine who is working on a given account, and the team members are shown in Related Lists (on the Account Detail Page).